 We started our 2nd day in London at Portobello Market in Notting Hill.
 Exploring Portobello Road was near the top of my must-do list, and it did not disappoint!
 We loved the peaceful walk through Notting Hill.
 Talk about beautiful homes!
 The market itself was crowded, and most vendors did not appreciate it when tourists took photos of their inventory without making a purchase, so I avoided that.
 We bought some delicious street food, a few little souvenirs, and a cute dress for me.
 We took our time at the market and then explored the side streets more on our way out.
 We could have spent all day enjoying those lovely streets!
 It sprinkled a little bit, but we didn’t mind!

 Pro Tip: Notting Hill is arguably one of the most beautiful spots in London, so consider booking a local photographer to capture your memories!
-We are personally big fans of Flytographer and have used their services in several cities around the world (you can read about some of our experiences here and use my referral link for $25 off your first photo shoot).
+We are personally big fans of Flytographer and have used their services in several cities around the world (you can read about some of our experiences here and use my link to save up $25 on your first photo shoot).
 You can also book a professional travel photographer/tour guide here, which looks like another wonderful, high-rated option.

 An Adventure is Calling London Itinerary 7